Lawyer who foretold church scandals writes his story

 "I believed priests were somehow superior.
 I had never heard of a priest having sex with a child.
 I could not believe a Catholic priest could do this.
-I thought he was just one then it all unravelled.
+I thought he was just one then it all unraveled.
 In that diocese alone there were a dozen more."

 The church preferred to deal with the problem by paying off victims' families.
 But one family wanted to see justice done.

 As a lawyer, Mouton believed Gauthe had the right to a fair trial.
-He soon realised the church was deeply compromised.
+He soon realized the church was deeply compromised.
 It had known about Gauthe's crimes since his days in seminary but had moved him around various parishes, where the abuses continued.